modir/laminas-book/README.md

 # laminas-book

 This is a "migration" of the Zend Framework 3 book by Oleg Krivtsov to the Laminas framework.
+The new Laminas version is now maintained by Raffael Luthiger.

+The book can be found at https://modir.github.io/laminas-book/

 ## Technical Information

-The whole documentation is now generated with https://www.mkdocs.org/
+The whole documentation is now generated with https://www.mkdocs.org/ hence the configuration file mkdocs.yml.

-The whole configuration is in mkdocs.yml.

 If you want to make bigger changes and test everything first locally then I recommend you to go through the Getting Started guide at https://www.mkdocs.org/getting-started/ first.